Career Opportunities

 Here is the step by step process-

-Next, Jason checks in to see if you have any additional questions, and to start formulating role with the team, compensation, start dates, etc. Then an offer letter is presented.
+- Next, Jason checks in to see if you have any additional questions, and to start formulating a role with the team, compensation, start dates, etc. Then an offer letter is presented.
 Yay!

 Once an offer is accepted, then there might be a lot of radio silence depending on start date.
 As things get closer, we order a background check.
 For remote positions, we also do a tech survey and see what things you need, and start to discuss travel plans.